-The Company calculates the interim income tax provision in accordance with ASC Topic 270, Interim Reporting, and Topic 740, Accounting for Income Taxes.
-At the end of each interim period, management estimates the annual effective tax rate and applies such rate to the ordinary quarterly earnings to calculate income tax expense related to ordinary income.
-Due to the full valuation allowance, the Company has a zero effective tax rate for the three months ended March 31, 2020.
-The tax effects of items significant, unusual and infrequent in nature are discretely calculated and recognized in the period in which they occur.
+The Company calculates its interim income tax provision in accordance with ASC Topic 270, Interim Reporting, and Topic 740, Accounting for Income Taxes.
+At the end of each interim period, management estimates the annual effective tax rate and applies such rate to the Company's ordinary quarterly earnings to calculate income tax expense related to ordinary income.
+Due to maintenance of a full valuation allowance, the Company had a zero effective tax rate, prior to discretely recognized items, for the three and nine months ended September 30, 2020.
+The tax effects of items significant, unusual and infrequent in nature are discretely calculated and recognized in the period during which they occur.